Recipe Idea Shop

 Jump to Recipe Print Recipe

-Don't those look yummy?
-They take about 5 minutes to mix up and 30 to cool.
-The kids love to find these in their lunch boxes.
+Don’t they look yummy?
+They take about 5 minutes to mix up and about 30 minutes to cool.
+The kids love finding these in their lunch boxes.

 How To Make Chow Mein Noodle Haystacks